olviko/RssPercolator/README.md

 RssPercolator
 =============

-RssPercolator is a small .NET library used for downloading, aggregating, and filtering RSS feeds.
+RssPercolator is a .NET library used for downloading, aggregating, and filtering RSS feeds.
 Developed out of frustration with [Yahoo Pipes](https://pipes.yahoo.com/pipes/).

 Features
 --